Seed-to-Seed: Unpaired Image Translation in Diffusion Seed Space: Method

 \subsection{Meaningful Seed Space}

-We can think of the deterministic \ddim{sampling} as an injective mapping between the space of seeds (seed-space) and the space of images.
-Similarly, we can think of \ddim{inversion} as a mapping from images to latent codes in seed-space (not to be confused with the latent space in which Latent Diffusion Models \cite{rombach2022high}, such as Stable Diffusion, operate.)
+Diffusion models \cite{ho2020denoising,sohl2015deep,song2019generative} generate images by mapping Gaussian noise (seeds) to images via a stochastic process.
+To edit real images, one must invert them into the model’s seed-space \cite{wallace2023edict, parmar2023zero, mokady2023null, tumanyan2023plug}.
+We adopt DDIM's deterministic sampling and inversion processes \cite{song2020denoising}; formal details are provided in the supplementary material.
+Deterministic \ddim{sampling} defines an injective mapping from seed-space to image-space.
+Similarly, \ddim{inversion} maps images back to seed-space.

-The diffusion model's U-net is employed to progressively decode the information encoded in the latent code throughout the steps of the diffusion process \cite{ho2020denoising}.
-Most existing diffusion-based editing methods modify the decoding mechanism by fine-tuning the decoder's weights \cite{kawar2023imagic, ruiz2023dreambooth}, modifying the decoder's condition input \cite{meng2021sdedit, zhang2023adding}, or injecting cross-attention elements across processes of different images \cite{tumanyan2023plug, hertz2022prompt, parmar2023zero}.
-In all these cases, the editing occurs as the latent code is iteratively transformed by the diffusion U-net.
+The DM's backbone iteratively decodes the seed across the diffusion steps \cite{ho2020denoising}.
+Editing methods typically intervene during this decoding by fine-tuning the decoder's weights \cite{kawar2023imagic, ruiz2023dreambooth}, modifying the decoder's condition input \cite{meng2021sdedit, zhang2023adding}, or injecting cross-attention elements across processes of different images \cite{tumanyan2023plug, hertz2022prompt, parmar2023zero}.
+In all cases, edits occur during the transformation of the latent seed into image.

-In this work, we attempt to take advantage of the meaningfulness of the seeds resulting from the \ddim{inversion} process, and manipulate the information encoded in the seed-space even before it undergoes the denoising process.
-Song et al.~\shortcite{song2020denoising} have already demonstrated that interpolation of seeds gives rise to continuous and semantically meaningful interpolations in the image-space, implying that the seed-space possesses some structure.
-We embrace this implication and further leverage this structure to perform image translation using \ddim{inverted} seeds.

-We conduct a simple experiment to reveal the informativeness of the seed-space.
-Table \ref{tab:class} compares the performance of a simple ResNet18 \cite{he2016deep} classifier optimized for a few representative classification tasks, once using a training dataset of images, and once again using their DDIM-inverted seeds (inverted using Stable Diffusion 2.1 \cite{rombach2022high}).
-While the classifiers perform better when trained on images, they achieve almost competitive results when trained over the inverted seeds, demonstrating that the seeds possess much of the relevant information for image-level attributes (day/night), object-level attributes (dog/cat), and sub-object-level attributes (age).
-Below, we show how this informativeness can be leveraged to perform image translation within the seed-space.